-I am a political and environmental anthropologist and an Associate Professor at the Department of Afroamerican and African Studies (DAAS), and Program in the Environment (Pite).
-I am also a Faculty Associate at the Donia Human Rights Center (DHRC) and the Energy Institute at the University of Michigan, Ann Arbor.
-My areas of research explore issues related to governance, infrastructures of extraction, environmental politics and rights, power, violence, culture, transnational institutions, multinational corporations and the postcolonial state.
+Omolade Adunbi is a political and environmental anthropologist and Professor of Afroamerican and African Studies, Professor of Law (courtesy) and the Director of the African Studies Center.
+He is a Faculty Associate, Program in the Environment (Pite), the Donia Human Rights Center (DHRC) and the Energy Institute at the University of Michigan, Ann Arbor.
+His areas of research explore issues related to governance, infrastructures of extraction, environmental politics and rights, power, violence, culture, transnational institutions, multinational corporations and the postcolonial state.
 In 2016, he received The Class of 1923 Teaching Award at the University of Michigan.
-My book, Oil Wealth and Insurgency in Nigeria (Indiana University Press, 2015) won the 2017 The Royal Anthropological Institute of Great Britain and Ireland’s Amaury Talbot Book Award for the best book in Anthropology of Africa.
-My forthcoming book, Enclaves of Exception: Artisanal Refineries, China and Special Economic Zones in Nigeria, (Indiana University Press) interrogates the idea of Free Trade Zones and its interrelatedness to oil refining practices and infrastructure.
-My new project is at the intersection of social media, climate change and the politics of the environment.
+His book, Oil Wealth and Insurgency in Nigeria (Indiana University Press, 2015) won the 2017 The Royal Anthropological Institute of Great Britain and Ireland’s Amaury Talbot Book Award for the best book in Anthropology of Africa.
+His latest book, Enclaves of Exception: Special Economic Zones and Extractive Practices in Nigeria, (Indiana University Press, 2022) interrogates the idea of Free Trade Zones and its interrelatedness to oil refining practices, infrastructure and China’s engagement with Africa.
+His new project is at the intersection of social media, climate change and the politics of the environment

 Vivian Chenxue Lu